0w0Demonic/AquaHotkey/README.md

 ## AquaHotkeyX - Batteries-Included

-AquaHotkeyX is a wide collection of extensions built on AquaHotkey.
-It adds many general-use extensions designed for clarity, conciseness and elegance.
+AquaHotkeyX is a wide collection of extensions built on top of AquaHotkey.

+It consists of many extensions for built-in types, as well as many other features designed for clarity, conciseness and elegance.
 Stream ops, array utilities, comparators, optionals, and much more.

 ```ahk
 #Include <AquaHotkeyX>